Pregnancy and Maternity Discrimination at Work - Jonathan Lea Network

 • Paid time off for antenatal appointments

-• Statutory Maternity Pay or Maternity Allowance (depending on eligibility)
+• Statutory Maternity Pay or Maternity Allowance (if eligible)

-• Right to return to your job after maternity leave, or to a suitable alternative if your role no longer exists
+• A guaranteed right to return to your job, or a suitable alternative role

 Redundancy and Maternity Leave

 Pregnant employees or those on maternity leave are at particular risk of being unfairly selected for redundancy.
-While redundancy is not automatically unlawful, your employer must:
+While redundancy is not automatically unlawful, employers must:

-• Offer any suitable alternative roles available, before offering them to others
+• Offer suitable alternative roles before anyone else

 Taking Action: What to Do If You’re Being Discriminated Against

-Claims relating to pregnancy and maternity discrimination must usually be made to an Employment Tribunal within three months less one day from the date of the last discriminatory act.
-Early legal advice can make all the difference.
+🕒 Claims to the Employment Tribunal must usually be made within three months minus one day of the last discriminatory act.

 How We Can Help

-• Represent you in settlement negotiations or ACAS Early Conciliation
+• Represent you in ACAS Early Conciliation or Tribunal proceedings

 Why Choose The Jonathan Lea Network?